 The Irish Prison Service operates as an executive agency of the Department of Justice and Equality.
 In this regard the Irish Prison Service is governed by the Department’s Data Protection Policy which sets out how we secure and manage personal data in accordance with the six GDPR principles noted above.

-The Data Protection Officer for the Irish Prison Service is Mr. Stephen Kelly.
+The Data Protection Officer for the Irish Prison Service is Ms Davina Bracken.

 Any data protection queries relating to personal data held by the Irish Prison Service should be directed to the Data Protection Office (DPO).
-The DPO can be contacted by phone on 043 3335349 or by e-mail to firstname.lastname@example.org
+The DPO can be contacted by e-mail: firstname.lastname@example.org

 Accessing Your Personal Data – Subject Access Request

 Among the rights conferred by the GDPR on ‘data subjects’ is the right to obtain a copy of their personal data which is being processed by the Irish Prison Service.
-In order for the Service to identify and locate the personal data sought, you should complete and return our Subject Access Request Form (SAR) ensuring that you provide, in so far as is possible, details of your interaction with our various prisons and/or Directorates, as well as any specific identifiers (e.g. any previous addresses, date of birth, reference number from previous contact with the Irish Prison Service etc.).
-In addition, as we need to verify the identity of anyone making a Subject Access Request, you will need to provide us with specific forms of identification (details contained in the SAR form).
+In order for the Service to identify and locate the personal data sought, please ensure that you provide, in so far as is possible, details of your interaction with our various prisons and/or Directorates, as well as any specific identifiers (e.g. any previous addresses, date of birth, reference number from previous contact with the Irish Prison Service etc.).
+In addition, as we need to verify the identity of anyone making a Subject Access Request, you will need to provide us with specific forms of identification.
 Your Subject Access Request will be responded to within one month of the date of receipt or, where difficulty arises in the verification of your identity, within one month of identity verification.

 To make a Subject Access Request please contact the Irish Prison Service DPO by email to email@example.com or alternatively by post to: